Jahia/widen-asset-picker/README.md

 To request the Widen server, you have to configure the module with your Widen API access information.

-To set up your Widen API access got to the jahia tools (*https://\<jahia host\>/tools*).
-From the tools UI, click `OSGI console` in the **Administration and Guidance** fieldset.
+To set up your Widen API access:
+1. Go to  jahia tools (*https://\<jahia host\>/tools*).
+1. From the tools UI, click `OSGI console` under **Administration and Guidance**.

 ![][0070]

-In the top menu expand the entry **OSGI** and click **Configuration**.
+1. In the top menu expand the entry **OSGI** and click **Configuration**.

 ![][0072]

-Look for `org.jahia.modules.external.mount.xxxxxxxx-xxx` and click on it.
-If you have more than one entry like this be sure to select the right, the filename must contain **org.jahia.modules.external.mount-widen.cfg**.
+1. Look for `org.jahia.modules.external.mount.xxxxxxxx-xxx` and click on it.
+If you have more than one entry like this be sure to select the correct one.
+The filename must contain **org.jahia.modules.external.mount-widen.cfg**.

-Finally, update Properties starting with `mount.wden_` and save your change.
+1. Finally, update the approprite properties starting with `mount.wden_` and save your changes.

 ![][0071]